 From National Schools, non-government educational institutes, Colleges of Education for Teachers, Scouts, Rovers, Guides, Senior Guides, Youth Clubs and many Rehabilitation organizations more young people are engaged in doing the award in Sri Lanka since early 1980s, in all 9 provinces.
 We are very proud to announce that we have produced many Award winners as very successful leaders to the Nation.

 Since 1980, we awarded 260 gold medals, 9000 silver medals and 29430 bronze medals and at the moment there are 145 award units functioning island wide under the guidance of nearly 145 Leaders, 145 Assistant Leaders and Coordinators.
 Most of them are teachers in government schools who are doing this as a voluntary service.

-Ministry of National Policies and Economic Affairs along with National Youth Award Division of the National Youth Services Council strongly believe that the International Award for Young People will bring your students and your prestigious schools a success in creating committed global citizens to the Nation.
+Ministry of youth and sports along with National Youth Award Division of the National Youth Services Council strongly believe that the International Award for Young People will bring your students and your prestigious schools a success in creating committed global citizens to the Nation.

 The Duke of Edinburgh’s International Award

 The Duke of Edinburgh’s International Award is the world’s leading achievement award for young people.
 It is voluntary, non-competitive and available to anyone aged 14 - 24.
 The Award is tough but it is about individual challenge, not about reaching specific standards set by someone else.